zxd1-1/zxd1-1/README.md

-In the ABIDE folder, the Outputs folder is the 884 nii.gz files we obtained from the website.
 The feature_ matrix_ 87. xlsx file recorded the original topological feature of each subject obtained through filtration complexes.
 The abide_information.xlsx file recorded the clinical information of all subjects.
 The meanfeaturedata.xlsx file recorded the result of de averaging the original topological features.